gwleuverink/bundle/docs/local-modules.md

 {: .note }

 > Bundle is meant as a tool for Blade centric apps, like [Livewire](https://livewire.laravel.com), to enable code colocation with page specific JavaScript.
 Preferably the bulk of custom code should live inline in a script tag or in a [Alpine](<(https://alpinejs.dev)>) component.

+## Initable exports / components

+An alternative API is possible that would make it a bit easier to structure your code in case you need IIFE behaviour in object exports.
+This would be done by use of a `init` option on the `<x-import/>` component.

+Check out [the roadmap](https://laravel-bundle.dev/roadmap.html) to see what we've got planned for Bundle!